by John W. Ritenbaugh

 Overcoming Is the Key

-What concerns God is whether a person is actually and practically following Him with his mind, actions, words, time and energy.
+Overcoming involves learning and applying the love of God shed abroad in our hearts by His Holy Spirit (Romans 5:5).
+I John 4:20 states, "If someone says, ‘I love God,' and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?"
+What concerns God is whether a person is actually and practically following Him with his mind, actions, words, time, and energy.
 This proves to Him whether one sincerely loves the truth or merely sees his religion as an intellectual profession or social occasion.

 The Day of the Lord is not yet upon us, but we are in the headwaters of the flood that is swiftly approaching.
 The flood of deception is a precursor of more physically persuasive tactics designed to deceive the whole world into accepting the lie.
 But for now, Satan is surely concentrating primarily on God's called-out ones.

 Jesus cried out in John 7:37, "If anyone thirsts, let him come to Me and drink."
-Brethren, this is our salvation.
-He says He is the way, the truth and the life.
+This is our time of salvation.
+He says He is the way, the truth, and the life.
 Now is the time to dig deeply into His Word to make that foundation sure.
 And let's truly live and build upon what we find there!